What is roseola?

 Caring for your child may include:

 - Treating the fever.
 Your child should rest in bed until the fever is gone.
-If their temperature is high, give your child acetaminophen.
+If their temperature is high, give your child acetaminophen or ibuprofen*

 Your child can return to social activities, such as going to daycare or visiting the playground, as soon as the fever and the rash are gone.
 If your child is recovering from roseola and is returning to daycare, tell the caregivers about the recent illness.